 The most notable antinutrient that affects levels of iron and some other minerals is phytic acid.
 Phytic acid, also known as inositol hexakisphosphate, is a naturally occurring storage form of phosphorus in plant seeds, and the bound form is known as phytate.
-The oats and flaxseeds in Huel Products are both rich in phytic acid.
+The oats, flaxseeds, quinoa, brown rice and black beans in Huel Products are rich in phytic acid.
 Phytic acid is often portrayed in a bad light due to its antinutrient effect where it reduces the absorption of a few minerals including iron, zinc and manganese.
 However, its health benefits are often overlooked.
 Phytic acid is an antioxidant[9-11] and has been shown to be anticarcinogenic.
 Iron can behave as a free-radical, contributing to oxidative stress which can be damaging to the body, so phytic acid’s ability to sequester and trap iron is beneficial.
 Phytic acid can also bind heavy metals (e.g. cadmium and lead) and help prevent their accumulation in the body.
 Read more in our article Phytonutrients in Huel.

 The extent to which phytic acid reduces the bioavailability of iron varies, and there are other constituents in food that come into play and affect the rate.
 On the basis of intake data and isotope studies, iron bioavailability has been estimated to be in the range of 14-18% for mixed diets and 5-12% for vegetarian diets in subjects with no iron stores[4, 5].
 Recommendations for iron for vegetarians may be as much as 1.8 times higher than for non-vegetarians[5, 14].
 However, a vegetarian diet does not appear to be associated with an increased risk of iron deficiency, so there are clearly other factors coming into play such as well as other constituents of food that promote iron absorption (see below).

-Milling grains and removing the bran decreases the phytic acid content of cereals and seeds and both the oats and flaxseeds in Huel Products are finely milled significantly lowering the phytic acid.
+Milling grains and removing the bran decreases the phytic acid content of cereals and seeds and the oats in Huel Products are finely milled significantly lowering the phytic acid.
 In addition, most phytic acid (37-66%) is degraded in the stomach and small intestines.

 Calcium has been shown to reduce the absorption of both haem and non-haem iron but has a greater effect on the latter[18, 19].
 However, its effect is not as significant as that of phytic acid, and there is a minimum level of calcium that’s required to cause an inhibitory effect.
 Furthermore, there is adaptation over time; calcium supplementation was shown to have a reduced effect up to 12 weeks, after which it was not found to change iron nutritional status, due to the compensatory increase in non-haem iron absorption[6, 21].